photo by Andrea PIacquadio for Pexels

-Our conscious thoughts are often driven by hidden unconscious beliefs.
+Our conscious thoughts are driven by hidden unconscious beliefs.
 These are assumptions we make as children and decide are ‘facts’.
 They can sound like, ‘the world is a dangerous place’, ‘you can’t trust anyone’, ‘I am not worthy of good things’.

 3. Identify values.

 The classic example here would be a child who learned from their parents they must want stability and wealth.
 Deep down they value creativity and adventure.
-Cue a breakdown in their thirties where they abandon their accounting job and marriage and run off to volunteer in Africa.

 But it might equally be you trying to live up to your friend or partner’s values of a ‘cool, free’ life, when deep down you value stability and calm.

 When we identify our personal values, we naturally find purpose and passion.
 And when we then follow our values, we meet people we have things in common with and can connect with.
 We are inspired and in ‘flow’.

 When we have very high expectations we can end up never happy with what is.
 We miss the opportunity right in front of us.
 We don’t try new things if they don’t match our expectations, or turn away relationships with people who might have been great friends or partners.

 No wonder you feel exhausted and like you are treading water.
 You are in a state of constant resistance instead of acceptance.
 And as famous psychoanalyst Carl Jung once said, “What you resist, persists”.

 And maybe, deep down, you are using high expectations to put your life on hold.
 To keep intimacy at bay.
 To keep up the idea that you are a failure and to stay feeling stuck in your comfort zone.